Guide

 Supabase (PostgreSQL)

 Supabase gives you a full Postgres database with all the power that implies.
-Joins, views, stored procedures, triggers, full-text search.
-If your data has relationships (users have posts, posts have comments), Supabase handles this naturally.
+Joins, views, stored procedures, triggers, full-text search, and extensions like PostGIS for geospatial data.
+If your data has relationships (users have posts, posts have comments, comments have authors), Supabase handles this naturally with foreign keys and joins.

 The query builder is clean and feels like writing SQL without actually writing SQL.
-But if you want raw SQL, you can run that too.
-The Table Editor in the dashboard lets you manage data visually, which is great for debugging.
+But if you want raw SQL, you can run that too through the SQL editor in the dashboard.
+The Table Editor lets you manage data visually, which is great for debugging.
+You also get a built-in GraphQL endpoint via pg_graphql if your frontend prefers that pattern.

 Firebase (Firestore)